Becoming a Homeowner

 2) Ability to Pay

 - Income must be stable and verifiable.
-Annual income must fall within 35% - 60% of Caldwell County’s median income.
+Annual income must fall within Caldwell County Habitat's income guidelines.

 - Habitat mortgage payments cannot exceed 30% of gross income.

-- Applicants must have satisfactory credit that demonstrates the ability and willingness to repay the mortgage.
+- Applicants must have satisfactory credit demonstrating the ability and willingness to repay the mortgage.

 3) Willingness to Partner